kader-yetim/lung-cancer-histopatholoy-dataset/README.md

 ♦️**NOS**   ➜ (Not Otherwise Specified)

-✔️ The dataset includes small Tru-cut and bronchoscopic lung biopsy samples obtained during the preoperative period.
+✔️ The dataset includes small Tru-cut and bronchoscopic lung biopsy samples.

 ✔️ The dataset is designed for deep learning and medical image analysis research.